B0lt5/B0lt5/README.md

-👋 Hi, I'm Kitan (you can call me KT )
+👋 Hi, I'm Kitan (you can call me KT )<br>
-👀 I'm a tech enthusiast passionate about coding , problem-solving , and building cool stuff with technology 🌱 I'm currently learning:
+👀 I'm a tech enthusiast passionate about coding , problem-solving , and building cool stuff with technology<br>
+🌱 I'm currently learning:
   JavaScript
   Python